isomerpages/moe-rgsperl/highlights/happenings/_posts/2024-05-30-post-Redesigning Pedagogy international Conference 2024.md

 image: ""
 variant: tiptap
 ---
-<p>From RGS FB post:</p>
-<p>Our colleagues presented their research at the Redesigning Pedagogy International
+<p>At the recent Redesigning Pedagogy International Conference (RPIC) organised
-Conference (RPIC) 2024, organised by the National Institute of Education (NIE).</p>
-<p>This year's theme, "Growing future-ready teachers and learners: Collaborative
+by the National Institute of Education (NIE) from 28 to 30 May 2024, our colleagues presented their latest research findings.
+Their presentations, aligned with the conference's theme "Growing future-ready teachers and
-research for educational change," sparks essential conversations on translating research into impactful educational practices.</p>
+learners: Collaborative research for educational change," aimed to spark essential conversations on translating research into impactful educational practices.</p>
-<p>Our presentations and workshop included:</p>
+<p>Our colleagues delivered the following presentations and workshop:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>An exploratory study on the influence of ICT-enhanced peer review on Secondary